wendlingd/Browse-InfoSeeking-PubMed/README.md

 Through this basic Python script, the Persons branch of the Medical Subject Headings (MeSH) tree, https://www.ncbi.nlm.nih.gov/mesh/68009272, becomes a useful tool for accessing this research by individual audience types.
-It provides a standing count of studies for each named audience, that you can retrieve from pubmed.gov.
+The script provides a standing count of studies for each named audience, that you can retrieve from pubmed.gov.

 Information introducing the script describes mechanisms, requirements, and a few caveats.